 Uniform Standards of Professional Appraisal Practice, commonly referred to by the acronym USPAP, can be considered the quality control standards applicable for personal property (machinery and equipment), real property and intangible asset appraisers performing a valuation service.
 When appraisers comply with USPAP the client and intended users have a reason to put their faith in the machinery and equipment appraiser's opinions, analyses and conclusions and to believe that the appraisal is worthy of belief.

 By definition, an appraisal is an objective, impartial and unbiased opinion of defined value completed by a competent, ethical and qualified appraiser.
-It requires an understanding of the client's machinery and equipment appraisal problem, an identification of the property type, its value-relevant characteristics, and an analysis of comparable machinery and equipment sold in the relevant market.
+It requires an understanding of the client's machinery and equipment appraisal problem, an identification of the property type, its value-relevant characteristics, and the proper approach(s) to apply to appraise the machinery and equipment according to the purpose.
 Machinery and equipment appraisal reports must be USPAP compliant, meaningful to the client and intended users, relevant to intended use and not misleading.

 There are several elements of the client's appraisal problem that must be properly understood by the machinery appraiser before the appraiser can proceed.
 This first step in the appraisal process is called problem identification, and is the most important challenge the machinery appraiser faces in every appraisal assignment.
 STANDARD RULE 7-2 of USPAP establishes the elements and requirements of problem identification.